We are looking for original contributions from capable researchers and practitioners all over the world.

 We strongly encourage authors to seek co-authorship.
 Co-authoring a text is extremely fruitful and exciting and generally accelerates the process of crafting a good text.
 This is especially advisable for PhD candidates working on this theme and who would like to publish with us.
 We are looking for alternative views and interpretations that may challenge the existing literature.
 Female contributors will be sought, in order to increase diversity.
 We hope to give the opportunity to a group of vigorous writers to be heard.

-Please, submit your proposal until JUNE 10, 2019 to email@example.com mentioning “Submission Book Insurgent Planners” in the subject line.
+Please, submit your proposal to firstname.lastname@example.org mentioning “Submission Book Insurgent Planners” in the subject line.

 Please, do let us know if you need supplementary information.